InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

 Create a single page app containing most of these features listed here.

-## HEAD
+## Head
 Chose carefully what to you use as a head of your page.
 It is the first thing a person reads.
-It can be an impactful message, personal statement, background video or very limited interactive section.
+It can be an impactful message, a headline, personal statement, background video or very limited interactive section.

 ## About
 This is a summary obout yourself, be brief and achievement oriented.
 What and who you are.
 Contact info via social